-6 mess-free recipes for making Mom breakfast in bed
+6 easy, mess-free recipes to make Mom breakfast-in-bed on Mother's Day

 Method:

 Cut slices of the larger fruit into fun shapes using cookie cutters or a small knife.
-Then arrange them, along with the berries, decoratively on skewers.
+Then arrange them, along with the berries, on the food-safe skewers.
+Pineapples make wonderful sunflowers, while melons and apples are sturdy fruits that will hold a variety of shapes well.

-Put the finished skewers in a mason jar to make a little arrangement.
+Put the finished skewers in Mason jars to make a little arrangement.

 5. Blueberry-Filled Watermelon Wedges